Stoicshiv/CloudOSv/README.md

 CloudOSV :
 Welcome to the CloudOSV project!
-This repository contains [brief description of your project].
+This repository contains The apk build of the project that is accessible and editable tthrough android studio.

 Contributing :
 We welcome contributions!
 If you’d like to contribute, follow these steps: